When Are You Responsible for Customer Injuries?

 The results, however, might be very similar.
 Sometimes, for example, the injured person might encounter significant medical bills, even if they have health insurance.
 Rehabilitation costs might also mount.
 They might also not be able to work, causing them to lose income and put their financial security on the line.
 This is a very dire scenario for those affected.

 At times, however, they might blame your business for their losses.
 Sometimes, they will ask if you can help them with their medical bills.
 In other cases, they might even file a lawsuit against the business.
-Depending on how the course of the accident plays out, different types of
+Depending on how the course of the accident plays out, different types of your business insurance might be able to help you out.

 Liability Insurance and Medical Payments Coverage